mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 - Publisher: an entity that publishes/sends messages to queue
   - Application
   - AWS servcies, including S3 (S3 events), CloudWatch, CloudFormation, etc

+### Common Amazon SNS scenarios

+1. Fanout
+    - SNS message is sent to a topic and then replicated and pushed to multiple Amazon SQS queues, HTTP endpoints, or email addresses.
+    - This allows for parallel asynchronous processing
+2. Application and system alerts
+3. Push email and text messaging
+4. Mobile push notifications
+5. Message durability

 ## Amazon Simple Queue Service, SQS